 Okay, that was my sodium rant.
 Now I need to talk about potassium, because it’s all tied up in this blood pressure question.

 Potassium, like sodium, helps regulate fluid balance inside and outside your cells.
-This keeps your blood flowing through your veins, your brain suspended in fluid, and—yes—your blood pressure within healthy ranges.
+This keeps your blood flowing through your veins, your brain suspended in fluid, and — yes — your blood pressure within healthy ranges.

 Think about the Standard American Diet (SAD), infamous for causing the metabolic problems that drive heart disease.
 The SAD is a high sodium diet, it’s true.
 (Processed foods are oftentimes salty foods.)
 But it’s also high in sugar and low in potassium-rich fruits and vegetables.
+People who eat more salt are also more likely to drink sugary beverages — a confounding factor that makes sodium look bad.

 Potassium is the other big confounder.
 High salt generally means low potassium, which is bad news for blood pressure.
 But in the context of a high-potassium diet, there’s no evidence that moderate sodium intakes (4–6 grams per day) increase the risk of hypertension.